Trump's Bullying and Intimidation Tactics Are Nothing But Outdated

 Supposedly, even if Iran and the United States were indeed to return to the negotiating table, there are no guarantees the Trump administration, or their successor, would hold up their part of the bargain.

-Ultimately, it is needless to mention that the Trump administration is with the structure of Iran's politics, culture and society.
+Ultimately, it is needless to mention that the Trump administration is deeply unfamiliar with the structure of Iran's politics, culture and society.
 Iran is a proud country that cherishes its history as a civilization stretching back millennia.
 It is allergic to any policy it perceives as undermining its achievements.
 Iran’s approach toward negotiation is not passive and will hold talks on the basis of equality and in a dignified manner.